 There is no loan fee applied to OS-HELP loans and the amount you borrow will be added to your HECS liability.

 If you are going overseas for two consecutive semesters, you may apply for two loans and need to complete two Debt Confirmation Forms.
 However, the second loan will not be considered until you have successfully completed your first semester of overseas study.
-Send us an email via askUWA with your academic transcript from your host institution, or a letter, confirming you have successfully completed the first semester and confirmation you will be undertaking a further semester of studies overseas.
+Send an email to email@example.com with your academic transcript from your host institution, or a letter, confirming you have successfully completed the first semester and confirmation you will be undertaking a further semester of studies overseas.

 To be eligible for an OS-HELP assistance, you need to meet the following UWA criteria: